jpwexperience/esker-programming-exercise/README.md

 # Esker Programming Excercise

 ## Prerequisite
-Node.js must be installed to run script.
+Node.js must be installed to run the script.
 This is to help facilitate system file reading.

 ## Usage
 `$ node coding-excercise.js <path-to-input-file>`